evnhf/groundwork-commons/README.md

 Most digital communication platforms treat physical proximity as irrelevant.
 They optimize for reach, engagement metrics, and network effects that scale to millions.
 This creates a gap: there's no good infrastructure for the 5-50 people who actually share a street or small neighborhood to coordinate about practical matters—lost pets, shared resources, local decisions, mutual aid.

-**Groundwork Commons** is a federated platform for hyperlocal communities using multi-master replication across nodes operated by different neighbors.
+**Groundwork Commons** is a distributed platform for hyperlocal communities using multi-master replication across nodes operated by different neighbors.
 Each node runs an instance that continuously syncs with others, creating redundancy without requiring centralized infrastructure.
 The system uses distributed database technology for conflict-free replication, meaning data stays entirely within the neighborhood network.
 When one node goes offline, the others maintain service continuity.
 Member authentication happens locally, and there's no corporate intermediary with access to community data.

 ## Core Concepts